-Awards will be presented on Wednesday, October 16, 2019 during the Leadership Awards reception at the 2019 Green California Schools and Community Colleges Summit in Pasadena, California.
+Awards were presented on Wednesday, October 16, 2019 during the Leadership Awards reception at the 2019 Green California Schools and Community Colleges Summit in Pasadena, California.
 Read about the 2019 winners

 Individuals & Teams: Honoring the champions, individuals who inspire others on the path to ZNE and project teams that work effectively together to achieve ZNE goals.

 Districts: Recognizing large and small districts that have created policies, programs, or plans that results in larger scale advancement of zero energy buildings.

 Outstanding Buildings: Spotlighting ZNE verified, ZNE emerging and ultra-low energy projects at K-12 schools and community college campuses.

 Participation is open to individuals, teams, buildings, and districts involved in a ZNE project.
 To be eligible, applicants must demonstrate either how their project is achieving or is on track to achieve ZNE performance or is providing leadership and a model for others to learn.